rubensworks/article-ldtraversal-security-short/content/threats.md

 **Example**

 One example of such an attack is similar to [the attack to modify priorities within crawlers](cite:cites crawlerattacks).
-We assume a query that returns grocery stores in the local area, which executed via a LTQP query engine that makes use of PageRank to prioritize documents.
+We assume that Alice issues a query that returns grocery stores in the local area, which is executed via a LTQP query engine that makes use of PageRank to prioritize documents.
 Furthermore, we assume a highly-scoring, but vulnerable API that accepts HTTP GET parameters that can be abused to inject custom URLs inside the API responses.
-If a malicious grocery store aims to increase their ranking within our query, then it could exploit this vulnerable API.
+If Carol aims to increase the ranking of her grocery store within Alice's query for better visibility, then she could exploit this vulnerable API.
-Concretely, the malicious grocery store could add links to this vulnerable API using GET parameters that would cause it to link back to the malicious grocery store.
+Concretely, Carol could place links from the grocery store's page to this vulnerable API using GET parameters that would cause it to link back to Carol's grocery store.
-Such an attack would lead to a higher PageRank, and therefore an earlier handling and result representation of the malicious grocery store's documents.
+Such an attack would lead to a higher PageRank for Carol's grocery store, and therefore an earlier handling and result representation of Carol's grocery store.

 **Mitigation**